salaboy/kubecon-na-keynote/README.md

 vcluster connect arachnid-env --server https://localhost:8443 -- zsh
 ```

 Now you are interacting with the VCluster, so you can use `kubectl` as usual.

-We can now create a function and deploy it to our freshly created **Arachnid Environment**.

-## Creating and deploying a function
+But instead of using `kubectl` we will use the [Knative Functions]() CLI to enable our developers to create functions without the need of writing Dockerfiles or YAML files.

 ```
 mkdir spiderize/